mstksg/bff-mono/README.md

-The package provides an automatic way to construct a pair of functions that constitutes a so-called lens, more precisely, a bidirectional transformation (NB: as parsers and parser-combinators differ, bidirectional transformations and lenses differ).
+The package provides an automatic way to construct a pair of functions that constitutes a so-called lens, more precisely, a bidirectional transformation, from a uni-directional transformation (NB: as parsers and parser-combinators differ, bidirectional transformations and lenses differ).

 For the purpose, the package provides a type class `PackM`.
 Suppose one defines a transformation `h` of type